datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 --- type:BulletConsoleExercise key:61872a66b5
 ## How do I restore an old version of a file?

-Since Git stores old versions of your files, you can use it to restore those files when you want to undo changes.
+You previously saw how to use `git checkout` to undo the change that you made since the last commit.
+This command can also be used to go back even further into a file's history and restore versions of that file from a commit.
+In this way, you can think of committing as saving your work, and **checking out** as loading that saved version.

-The command for doing this is `git checkout`, which takes two arguments: the hash that identifies the version you want to restore, and the name of the file.
+The syntax for restoring an old version takes two arguments: the hash that identifies the version you want to restore, and the name of the file.

-For example,
-if `git log` shows this:
+For example, if `git log` shows this:

 ```
 commit ab8883e8a6bfa873d44616a0f356125dbaccd9ea